-During 2022 the owners and shippers that utilize rail tank cars began to cautiously commit to investments in new tank car equipment and/or retrofitting their current rail tank car fleets.
+During 2022 the owners and shippers that utilize rail tank cars began to cautiously commit to investments in new tank car equipment and/or retrofitting existing rail tank car fleets.
 Total OEM production output in 2022 was 9,812 rail tank cars.
-Kelso provided 4,609 valves (47%) for new tank car production and 2,445 valves for retrofit and repair activity in 2022.
+Kelso provided 4,609 valves (47%) for new tank car production and 2,445 valves for retrofit/repair activity in 2022.
 This increase in business activity after a prolonged slowdown due COVID-19 reflected in a 47% increase in the Company's sales in 2022 compared to the same period 2021.

-Rail tank car activity requiring Kelso components grew modestly based on general economic recoveries and manufacturing supply chain disruptions that require an increase in rail tank car transportation solutions.
-Traditional foreign supply chains in the rail tank car industry have become unreliable and more costly for shippers' operations.
-The Company's "100% American-Made" reputation and its proven ability to service customer orders even during the most challenging of times improved Kelso's service reputation to the point that the Company's market share grew to approximately 47% of new tank car production volume in 2022.
+Tank car activity requiring Kelso components grew modestly based on general economic recoveries and manufacturing supply chain disruptions requiring an increased demand for rail tank car transportation solutions.
+Traditional foreign supply chains in the tank car industry became unreliable and more costly for shippers' operations.
+The Company's "100% American-Made" reputation and its proven ability to deliver customer orders during the most challenging of times grew Kelso's market share to approximately 47% of the tank car production in 2022.

-On February 17, 2022 the Company reported that all the participating oil refiners engaged in the service trials of the K2AV (the Company's new 2" angle valve) successfully installed the requisite number of K2AV units and full AAR compliance testing continued.
-The Kelso K2AV is a device specifically designed to transfer LP-Gas and anhydrous ammonia in pressurized railroad tank car applications.
+On February 17, 2022 the Company reported that the customers participating in the field service trial of the K2AV (the Company's new 2" angle valve) successfully applied the required number of valves for the trial to proceed.
+The Kelso K2AV is a device specifically designed to transfer LP-Gas and anhydrous ammonia in pressurized tank car applications.